Write-Ahead Logging (WAL) Analysis

 - Performance appears to degrade as

-decreases from its default value. - Testing with a fixed
+max_total_wal_sizedecreases from its default value. - Testing with a fixed

-of 500MB and varying column family counts (10, 15, 20, 25, 30) suggests performance degradation with more column families sharing the WAL. - The threshold for performance degradation in
+max_total_wal_sizeof 500MB and varying column family counts (10, 15, 20, 25, 30) suggests performance degradation with more column families sharing the WAL. - The threshold for performance degradation in

-increases with more column families.
+max_total_wal_sizeincreases with more column families.

 Future Work